simonneutert/pizza-dough-calculator/README.md

 ### Neapolitan & American pizza

-When making pizza, you’ll first need to make the dough balls before they can be turned into those delicious wood-fired pieces of heaven.
+When making pizza, you'll first need to make the dough balls before they can be turned into those delicious wood-fired pieces of heaven.

 The sizing of dough balls for Neapolitan and American pizza is pretty similar.
 Pizzas come in small, medium and large sizes.
 The calculator is set for medium pizzas.
-If you’re planning to make your pizzas a different size, you can change this setting.
+If you're planning to make your pizzas a different size, you can change this setting.

 The figure below shows the right dough ball weight for the different pizza sizes.
 As you can see, the calculator adds a bit of weight for the American pizza, because the American pizza is supposed to be a bit thicker than the Neapolitan.